Handbook

 Online/distance students

-During the initial part of the semester after meeting the credit requirements listed below, you will be given the opportunity to schedule a 15-30-min meeting to review your disposition form with a faculty member.
+During the initial part of the semester after meeting the credit requirements listed below, you will be given the opportunity to schedule a 15-30-min meeting to review your student success form with a faculty member.
 You should meet with an ABA faculty member three times after you passed a certain number of credits (6 credits, 12 credits, and 24 credits).

 For All Students

-Complete each task of the disposition form in complete sentences, complete the corresponding checklist, and email the disposition form to the advisor at least one week prior to your meeting.
-During your disposition meeting, your advisor will review the form with you, provide you with positive and corrective feedback on each domain, and score you on each domain.
+Complete each task of the student success form in complete sentences, complete the corresponding checklist, and email the form to the advisor at least one week prior to your meeting.
+During your meeting, your advisor will review the form with you, provide you with positive and corrective feedback on each domain, and score you on each domain.
 Come prepared to the meeting to take notes and to develop an action plan with your advisor to address domains in which you receive scores 0.0 or 0.25 and to maintain domain scores of 0.5.

 Together, faculty and student will discuss ethical standards in the following areas: